-Communication plan currently under review in line with the transition period with vaccine delivery to maximise messaging and manage open offer for leaving no-one behind until March 2023.
+The Communication plan is currently under review in line with the transition period with vaccine delivery to maximise messaging and manage open offer for leaving no-one behind until March 2023.
 This transition will change the way in which our population have accessed our mass vaccination centres and will be underpinned by the support of the Command Centre.

-Work is at an early stage with national Leads on a 'surge' vaccination action card which will be required by every Health Board in Wales.
-Once templates and parameters for completion received this will be finalised and reviewed through the Executive Team.
+Work is at an early stage with national Leads on a 'surge' vaccination action card which will be required by every HB in Wales.
+Once templates and parameters for completion are received this will be finalised and reviewed through Executive Team.